 Reuse

-Understand how LogiDraft reuses authored behavior through local blocks, shared libraries, and centralized definitions that stay consistent across projects.
+Understand how LogiDraft reuses authored behavior through Local Definitions, the Library, and Global Blocks that stay consistent across projects.

 What to keep in mind